TheoMcGinley/Autoly/README.md

 1. The majority of time spent interacting with the window manager is spent rearranging windows, not swapping between them
 2. The majority of time spent on the computer is spent using the same few sets of applications in (roughly) the same layouts to perform the same tasks

 CAbGC (or Cab for short) kills these two birds with one stone by allowing users to define presets.
 Simply set up any applications as desired for a particular activity (e.g. for developing, place a browser on the left and 4 terminals on the right) and press `mod+s` to save the layout followed by the desired hotkey to bind the layout to (e.g. `mod+d`, for develop).
 Now, when `mod+d` is pressed, all the applications needed for developing will be shown in exactly The Right Place™.
-Swapping to another workspace (by pressing e.g. `mod+g` for games, another user-defined preset) will hide all development windows and show all windows desired for gaming, again in The Right Place™.
+Swapping to another activity (by pressing e.g. `mod+g` for games, another user-defined preset) will hide all development windows and show all windows desired for gaming, again in The Right Place™.

 If some or all of the applications required by an activity are not running, CAbGC can launch the missing applications by pressing `mod+l` (for load/launch), which will launch, resize, and position the applications as specified by the preset.